MicrosoftDocs/sql-docs/docs/advanced-analytics/r/determine-which-packages-are-installed-on-sql-server.md

 ### Python package managers (Pip and Conda)

-Anaconda includes Python tools for managinage pacakges.
+Anaconda includes Python tools for managing packages.
 On a default instance, Pip, Conda, and other tools can be found at \Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\PYTHON_SERVICES\Scripts.

 SQL Server Setup does not add Pip or Conda to the system path and on a production SQL Server instance, keeping non-essential executables out of the path is a best practice.
 However, for development and test environments, you could add Conda to the system: